billbuchanan/github.io/README.md

 * The Online Pension Company Ltd Aug 8, 2011 - Jan 31, 2012
 * e-Health Security Infrastructure Evaluation Jan 1, 2012 - Jun 30, 2012

-## Invited talks
-The following are a sample of recent invited talks:

-* 11 Sept 2025.
-Invited talk at AI & Cloud Innovation Summit Scotland 2025.
-The use of GenAI and Agentic AI has completely changed the landscape of cybersecurity.
-This presentation will provide practical examples of how organisations can use GenAI within Cloud-based systems to parse, index and process data, and thus break down siloes of data.
-It will also outline the core weaknesses for GenAI and the mechanisms that organisations can put in place to identify and mitigate these issues [here](https://events.holyrood.com/event/ai-cloud-innovation-summit/#event-schedule-collapse-648887).
-* 15 May 2025.
-Endnote talk at EIE 2025.
-This outlined how the Scottish ecosystem has supported a range of university spin-outs and discussed cutting-edge developments in cybersecurity, AI and cryptography and their potential impact on Scotland’s tech ecosystem [here](https://www.eie-invest.com/speakers/bill-buchanan).

 ## Papers
 The following are a range of published work: